opentoonz/opentoonz_docs/source/interface_overview.rst

 |UI_levelstrip|

-The level strip displays the sequence of drawings belonging to the level currently selected in the xsheet.
+The level strip displays the sequence of drawings belonging to the level currently selected in the Xsheet.

-It helps you to edit the sequence of drawings and to see all the drawings of the current level, even if those drawings are not exposed in a xsheet.
+It helps you to edit the sequence of drawings and to see all the drawings of the current level, even if those drawings are not exposed in a Xsheet.

 See  :ref:`Editing Animation Levels <editing_animation_levels>`  .